 “Alternatively, you can install a break tank and a constant pressure pump,” Brad told me.

 “This involves fitting a cold-water storage tank, similar to the one in your loft.
-Your weaker cold water mains then fill this tank, and from there we boost the water to the rest of the house by way of a constant pressure pump.”
+Your weaker cold water mains then fill this tank.
+From there, we boost the water to the rest of the house by way of a constant pressure pump.”

 In his experience, this has a 100% success rate.
-Your installer can set the pressure to be between 1 and 6 bar, and the pump will always keep it at that level – no matter how many people are using showers at the same time.
+Your installer can set the pressure to be between 1 and 6 bar, and the pump will always keep it at that level.
+This works no matter how many people are using showers at the same time.

-They’re quiet, too, and can often fit into a bedroom cupboard, but they do come in slightly pricier at around £1800 including installation.
+They’re quiet, too, and can often fit into a bedroom cupboard.
+However, they do come in slightly pricier at around £1800 including installation.
 You’ll also need the right pipework, so make sure you check this before you agree to anything – otherwise you’ll still be stuck with a non-effective shower.

 Oh, and one word of advice: always think of water pressure at the early stages of a project.
 Trust me, it’ll save you a lot of nerves and make everything easier.